bootstrap-email/documentation-1.x/docs/setup.md

 You can also create the view `/app/views/example_mailer/greet.text.erb`.
 In this case don't forget to create also the textual layout `/app/views/layouts/example_mailer.text.erb`.

-If you do  not create a textual view file, a text part is automatically added by the `premailer-rails` gem.
+If you do  not create a textual view file, a text part is automatically added by the `premailer-rails` gem. -->

-#### Usage
-Thats it!
-Now all you need to do to use it instead of using the `mail()` method, you use the `make_bootstrap_mail()` method to kick off Bootstrap Email compilation!
+4: That's it!
+Now all you need to do to use it instead of using the `mail()` method, you use the `bootstrap_mail()` method to kick off Bootstrap Email compilation!

 ```ruby
 class ExampleMailer < ApplicationMailer
   def greet
     bootstrap_mail(
       to: 'to@example.com',